Gatemaker: Christopher Alexander's dialogue with the computer industry

 In 1958 Christopher Alexander [CA] entered Boston’s academic arena, then a pre-eminent global center for computing research.
 Technological metaphors permeated every field, some quite fruitful if used judiciously, such as 'the city as a machine' and 'the mind as a computer'.
 As part of his attempt at a technical understanding of what people meant by 'good', in art, architecture and urban planning, CA initiated several analytic computer programming projects, and published his results.

-CA’s analytical work ultimately led to the publication by 1964 of his Notes on a Synthesis of Form [Notes].
+CA’s analytical work ultimately led to the publication by 1964 of his Notes on the Synthesis of Form [Notes].
 This was the real beginning of his influence on computing.
 Over the next decade, most prominent computer scientists engaged with ideas from Notes.
 For example, it was required reading among Marvin Minsky's colleagues and students -- the core of the Artificial Intelligence movement.

 These were enthusiasts of automation.
 They were encouraged by the ambitious methodology in Notes, which presented a structured decomposition of complex real-world problems, with an approach to systematic construction of a solution.
 When I started programming in 1974, the engineering zeitgeist of "structured programming" was deeply entangled with the method of "hierarchical decomposition": of problems, models and programs.
 This was a direct influence of Notes and CA's other published work.